Prior Lake H.S. Investigating After ‘Serious And Disturbing Racist Video’ Posted To Social Media

 MINNEAPOLIS (WCCO) — Prior Lake High School officials say an investigation is underway after a “serious and disturbing racist video” was posted to social media by students at the school.

-In a letter sent to staff and families, Principal Dr. John Bezek said the video “goes against everything for which our school stands” and the school doesn’t tolerate racism or hate speech.READ MORE: Child Tax Credit: When Will You Get Your November Payment?
+In a letter sent to staff and families, Principal Dr. John Bezek said the video “goes against everything for which our school stands” and the school doesn’t tolerate racism or hate speech.READ MORE: Minnesota Weather: 1st Accumulating Snow Of The Season Expected Up North

 “We have launched an investigation into the students involved with the video and will take appropriate action,” Bezek said.